payloadcms/payload/examples/hierarchy/README.md

 ## How it works

-This is an example parent-child hierarchy between Entities and People.
-Entities use of a virtual field to find people and entities it is related to.
+This example achieves parent/child relationships between your documents through the use of virtual fields.
+When you query a document with the `?children=true` query param, an afterRead hook is used to populate the documents within its own tree.

+For more information on how virtual fields, see the [Official Virtual Fields Example](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields).

 ### Collections